 The history of the Root Beer Float is a bit less clear though most claims point toward Frank J. Wisner in 1893.
 I’ve read he owned a soda fountain and one day his ice cream machine broke so he added cold soda as a means to keep the ice cream cool, thus inventing the Root Beer float.

-To celebrate summer and the Root Beer float I made them into popsicles (‘quelle supris’ for those regular readers observing my popsicle-palooza this summer).
+To celebrate summer and the Root Beer float I made Root Beer Float Popsicles!
 Simple with the two key ingredients, vanilla ice cream and Root Beer, these popsicles are a cool, sweet way to enjoy the iconic float in a new form.

 - 12-14 ounces Root Beer